Nephrotic syndrome (NS) is a condition that is often caused by any group of diseases that damage the kidneys’ filtering system, the glomeruli.

 - Swelling (edema), particularly around eyes and in ankles and feet, Generalized edema throughout the body known as anasarca which also causes weight gain.

-- Fluid starts collecting in body which results in
+- Fluid starts collecting in the body which results in

 - Lipiduria (lipids in urine).

-- Hyponatremia also occurs with a low fractional sodium excretion.
+- Hyponatremia also occurs with low fractional sodium excretion.

 - Urine test